maldoinc/wireup/readme.md

         ...
 ```

-Use sync or async factories if service requires special initialization or needs to perform cleanup.
+Use factories (sync and async) if service requires special initialization or cleanup.

 ```python
 @service